washuvis/BeautyVIS/README.md

-# Mini VLAT Activity using REACT + Flask
+# Visualization Label using REACT + Flask

 This repository contains the following three major parts.
 Each directory has its own README on how to run the code.